Adlinke/technical-documentation/docs/Authentication & Authorization/authorization/index.md

 4. Reviewing access and audit activity
 5. Troubleshooting and remediating issues

-This section covers both the mechanics of policy evaluation and practical guidance for maintaining secure access over time.

 ***

-## Subsections

-This section includes the following focused pages:

-* **Policy Evaluation** – How policies are evaluated, ordered, and enforced
-* **Policy Troubleshooting** – How to diagnose and resolve authorization issues

-***

 ## Next Steps

 Understanding authorization, policies, and governance is essential for operating Akeyless securely at scale.
-The following pages provide detailed guidance on policy behavior and troubleshooting access decisions.
+This section provides detailed guidance on policy behavior and troubleshooting access decisions.